jrgong420/log-view/GROUP_ACCESS_CONTROL.md

 **Goal**: Only show the log view feature to premium/paid members

 **Configuration**:
-1. Group Access Enabled: `true`
-2. Include Staff: `true` (so admins can test)
-3. Allowed Groups: Select "Premium Members"
+1. Allowed Groups: Select "Premium Members"
-4. Behavior for Anonymous: `deny`

-**Result**: Only premium members and staff see the toggle button and filtering features.
+**Result**: Only premium members see the toggle button and filtering features.

 ### Scenario 2: Beta Testing

 **Goal**: Test the feature with a small group before public release

 **Configuration**:
-1. Group Access Enabled: `true`
-2. Include Staff: `true`
-3. Allowed Groups: Select "Beta Testers"
+1. Allowed Groups: Select "Beta Testers"
-4. Behavior for Anonymous: `deny`

-**Result**: Only beta testers and staff see the feature.
-Once testing is complete, disable group access control to release to everyone.
+**Result**: Only beta testers see the feature.
+When ready to release to everyone, clear the Allowed Groups selection.

 ### Scenario 3: Multiple Communities

 **Goal**: Enable for multiple distinct communities on the same Discourse instance

 **Configuration**:
-1. Group Access Enabled: `true`
-2. Include Staff: `true`
-3. Allowed Groups: Select "Community A", "Community B", "Community C"
+1. Allowed Groups: Select "Community A", "Community B", "Community C"
-4. Behavior for Anonymous: `deny`

-**Result**: Members of any of the three communities see the feature.
+**Result**: Members of any of the selected communities see the feature.

 ### Scenario 4: Public Preview

 **Goal**: Show the feature to everyone, including anonymous users

 **Configuration**:
-1. Group Access Enabled: `false`
+1. Allowed Groups: Leave empty (no groups selected)

 **Result**: Everyone sees the feature.
-(No need to configure other group settings.)

-Alternatively, if you want to use group settings for other purposes:
-1. Group Access Enabled: `true`
-2. Allowed Groups: Select all relevant groups
-3. Behavior for Anonymous: `allow`

 ## Troubleshooting

 ### Users can't see the feature

 **Check**:
-1. Is "Group Access Enabled" turned on?
-2. Are groups configured in "Allowed Groups"?
+1. Are groups configured in "Allowed Groups"?
+(If any groups are selected, only members have access.)
-3. Is the user a member of at least one allowed group?
+2. Is the user a member of at least one allowed group?
-4. If the user is not in a group, is "Include Staff" enabled and are they staff?
+3. If no groups are selected, all users should have access — ensure settings are saved and the page is refreshed.
-5. Check browser console for debug messages (look for `[Group Access Control]`)
+4. Check browser console for debug messages (look for `[Group Access Control]`).

 ### Staff can't see the feature

-**Check**:
-1. Is "Include Staff" enabled?
-2. If "Include Staff" is disabled, are staff members in an allowed group?
+Ensure staff are members of an allowed group when groups are selected.
+There is no longer a staff bypass.

 ### Anonymous users can see the feature (but shouldn't)

-**Check**:
-1. Is "Behavior for Anonymous" set to `deny`?
-2. Is "Group Access Enabled" turned on?
+If any groups are selected, anonymous users are denied.
+Clear Allowed Groups to enable access for all users.

 ### Feature appears briefly then disappears